 Any major reform and change of energy policies on national, regional or global level produce winners and losers, depending on the transition period and its pace, scope and duration.
-In mid-term perspective, most of the world's largest oil and gas producers are still not prepared for a worldwide decarbonised as their economies have not been diversified in times when huge revenue flows based on high oil and gas prices were available.
-This is, in particular, true for the 'Greater Middle East' and Gulf region, which still contain the greatest concentration of giant and super-giant oil and gas fields in the world with the most attractive oil and gas geology.
-While Saudi Arabia and some other Gulf states are promoting and expanding RES, those efforts are determined by their primary interest to decrease domestic oil as well as gas resources and frees them for exports - and not because of supporting the global climate mitigation policies and any real decarbonization strategies.
+In mid-term perspective, most of the world's largest oil and gas producers are still not prepared for a decarbonised world as their economies have not been diversified in times when huge revenue flows based on high oil and gas prices were available.
+This is, in particular, true for the 'Greater Middle East' and Gulf region, which still contains the greatest concentration of giant and super-giant oil and gas fields in the world with the most attractive oil and gas geology.
+While Saudi Arabia and some other Gulf states are promoting and expanding RES, those efforts are determined by their primary interest to decrease domestic oil as well as gas resources to export them - and not by an interest to support the global climate mitigation policies and any real decarbonization strategies.

-With the exception of Saudi Arabia and some of the smaller Gulf states, which have both at least a strategic vision and the funds available for diversifying their economies, many other countries (i.e. Venezuela, Iraq, Iran, African producers, but also Russia) are not prepared and do not have the political will to cope with a longer period of dramatically declined oil and gas prices - and even less for a more rapid decarbonization of the world's energy mix.
+With the exception of Saudi Arabia and some of the smaller Gulf states, which have both at least a strategic vision and the funds available for diversifying their economies, many other countries (i.e. Venezuela, Iraq, Iran, African producers, but also Russia) are not prepared and do not have the political will to cope with a longer period of dramatically lower oil and gas prices - and even less for a more rapid decarbonization of the world's energy mix.
 In this wider political context, four major conclusions can be made:

-- (1) The more investors will recognise 'stranded assets' and 'stranded investments' with fossil fuel facilities and projects, the more rapidly oil, gas and coal producing countries might expand their production and export their remaining coal, oil and gas reserves in the short-and medium-term.
+- (1) The more investors will recognise fossil fuel facilities and projects as 'stranded assets' and 'stranded investments', the more rapidly oil, gas and coal producing countries might expand their production and export their remaining coal, oil and gas reserves in the short-and medium-term.
 It will make fossil fuels ever cheaper for a longer transition period, and it could become even more difficult to achieve deeper cuts in greenhouse gas emissions (GHGE). - (2) As climate and security experts have warned for years, climate change can fuel already existing conflicts inside and between countries.
-But another truth is rather overlooked: More rapid decarbonization of the world's energy supply might produce unintended regional-wide, large-scale socio-economic and political instabilities in many oil and gas producing countries, which could result in new, unprecedented refugee flows of their rapidly expanding populations (particularly from the MENA-region to Europe). - (3) Until the richer developed countries, promoting and benefitting economically from a 'global Energiewende', do not pro-actively offer advice and alternative economic development models and, simultaneously, engage much more in regional peacebuilding and political sustainability, any decarbonization efforts might also produce much stronger political resistance and counterstrategies to the global climate policies. - (4) As long as such a broader political-economic Western assistance for many oil and gas producing countries (such as Iran, Iraq and many African states) appears hardly realistic, overambitious Western pro-climate mitigation policies may contradict their own geopolitical interests of maintaining peace and stability in their neighborhood such as Russia and the already unstable regions of the 'Greater Middle East' and Africa.
-Any larger repercussion in these regions will not only impact on global economic stability but also directly on Europe as its neighbouring region.
+But another truth is rather overlooked: More rapid decarbonisation of the world's energy supply might produce unintended regional-wide, large-scale socio-economic and political instabilities in many oil and gas producing countries, which could result in new, unprecedented refugee flows of their rapidly expanding populations (particularly from the MENA-region to Europe). - (3) Until the richer developed countries, promoting and benefitting economically from a 'global Energiewende', do not pro-actively offer advice and alternative economic development models and, simultaneously, engage much more in regional peacebuilding and political sustainability, any decarbonisation efforts might also produce much stronger political resistance and counterstrategies to the global climate policies. - (4) As long as such a broader political-economic Western assistance for many oil and gas producing countries (such as Iran, Iraq and many African states) appears hardly realistic, overambitious Western pro-climate mitigation policies may contradict their own geopolitical interests of maintaining peace and stability in their neighbourhood such as Russia and the already unstable regions of the 'Greater Middle East' and Africa.
+Any larger repercussion in these regions will not only have an impact on global economic stability but also directly on Europe as its neighbouring region.

-In this light, the Western developed countries need a more balanced climate policy, which takes also into account the strategic interests of the oil and gas producing countries, the present dependence of their hydrocarbon sectors as well as their main challenges of on their difficult transition to a new economic development model.
+In this light, the Western developed countries need a more balanced climate policy, which also takes into account the strategic interests of the oil and gas producing countries, the present dependence of their hydrocarbon sectors as well as the challenge of oil and gas producing countries to transition to a new economic development model.